dimview/magnetophon/README.md

 hours between notifications, estimated expected mean and standard deviation of duty cycle, and observed frequency of recordings since magnetophon start.

-If less than one hour worth of data is available for both ends of interpolation interval, overall mean and standard deviation are used instead, except during first hour when notifications are suppressed.
+If no data is available for either end of interpolation interval, overall mean and standard deviation are used instead, except during first hour when notifications are suppressed.

 magnetophon maintains two CSV files in current folder. magnetophon.csv contains one line per audio file with values of variables that went into decision whether to trigger